Living with prostate cancer

 Physical activity, weight and prostate cancer

-Find out how you can be active and keep a healthy weight after your diagnosis or treatment for prostate cancer.
+Being active and keeping a healthy weight can help you to feel better during and after treatment for prostate cancer.

 Prostate cancer resources and support organisations